 The case is Ruvin v.
 Federal National Mortgage Association, 12-cv-23917, U.S. District Court, Southern District of Florida (Miami).

 AMR Corp.
-(AAMRQ)’s American Airlines settled litigation with Sabre Holdings Inc., the flight data and reservation business that American spun off in 2000 and later accused of trying to crush competition from its former parent.
+(AAMRQ:US)’s American Airlines settled litigation with Sabre Holdings Inc., the flight data and reservation business that American spun off in 2000 and later accused of trying to crush competition from its former parent.

 The companies renewed their current distribution agreement for multiple years, according to a jointly issued statement yesterday.
 The airline will also receive an unspecified sum of money from Sabre.

 The settlement comes one week into the Fort Worth, Texas, state court jury trial of a lawsuit in which American claimed Sabre units doubled fees for displaying the airline’s data on its system, suppressed that data and organized a boycott to punish the carrier for trying to develop a new data and reservation system.

 The settlement requires approval from the judge overseeing that case, according to yesterday’s statement.

 The case is American Airlines Inc. v.
 Sabre Inc., 067- 249214-10, Tarrant County, Texas, District Court for the 67th Judicial District.

 Green Mountain Investors Claim in Suit Keurig Demand Inflated

 Green Mountain Coffee Roasters Inc. (GMCR:US) investors alleged in a consolidated securities lawsuit that the maker of Keurig coffee brewers misled them about the demand for Keurig and K-Cup products.